Last updated May 2022

 Which third-party service providers process my personal information?

-“Third parties” includes third-party service providers (including contractors and designated agents) and other entities within our group.
+“Third parties” includes third-party service providers (including contractors and designated agents) and, in particular, our other entities.

-In particular, your data may be processed by other entities within our corporate group.
-We have appropriate arrangements in place to require those additional group entities to protect your personal data in the same way as Charles Russell Speechlys LLP.
+We have appropriate arrangements in place to require those other entities to protect your personal data in the same way as Charles Russell Speechlys LLP.

 We may also share your personal information with the SRA and other regulators of legal services for regulatory purposes, including, but not limited to, matters relating to practising certificates.